tymyrddin/purple/source/docs/ctfs/ot-ics/root-me/workflow.md

 Select one technique from [attack-surface.md](../attack-surface.md) and one specific mechanic.
 One challenge, one technique.
 Decide the flag location before designing anything else.

-The meter Modbus read challenge targets technique 2: the flag lives in input register `IR[4]`, present in the capture from the first read.
-The IED relay challenge targets technique 1: the flag appears in holding registers only after the force-trip write, teaching that the consequence matters as much as the command.
-The historian path traversal targets technique 3: the flag is a row in the credentials table, reachable only by downloading and querying the full database.
+The meter Modbus read challenge targets process intelligence gathering: the flag lives in input register `IR[4]`, present in the capture from the first read.
+The IED relay challenge targets unauthorised state manipulation: the flag appears in holding registers only after the force-trip write, teaching that the consequence matters as much as the command.
+The historian path traversal targets data exfiltration: the flag is a row in the credentials table, reachable only by downloading and querying the full database.

 Identify which ics-simlab component produces the relevant traffic: